Probabilistic modeling of Cherenkov emission from particle showers: Application to high-energy neutrino interactions

 \Cref{fig:pythia} shows the $\dldx$ distributions for a \SI{100}{\tera \eV} electron-neutrino DIS interactions.
 Note that, as described above, nuclear effects are ignored and short-lived particles are allowed to decay at some distance away from the interaction vertex.
 The left panel corresponds to a charged-current (CC) interaction and the right panel a neutral current (NC) interaction.
 In NC interactions, only a fraction of the neutrino energy remains visible, depending on the inelasticity.
 Blue (orange) dashed lines show the sampled $\dldx$ distributions, consisting of both a sampled $\ltot$ and a sampled gamma distribution, for EM (hadron) primaries, where EM is taken as $e^-$ or $\gamma$.
 Solid lines show the sum of the two categories, and the total is shown in black.
 An EM component is visible in the NC case shown in the right panel due to $\pi^0 \rightarrow \gamma+\gamma$.
 Notably, a fluctuation for one of the hadrons causes a second peak in the $\dldx$ in the right panel, although CC interactions that typically contain a single high-energy electron will be more similar to the profile shown in the left panel.

-A more comprehensive visualization is presented in \cref{fig:80pythia} in \cref{sec:appendix-pythia}.
+A more comprehensive visualization is presented in \cref{fig:pythia-80} in \cref{sec:appendix-pythia}.
 There, \si{80} $\dldx$ outcomes are shown, with the first two corresponding to that of \cref{fig:pythia}.
 While NC interactions (blue panels) tend to present more structure at lower amplitudes, CC interactions exhibit variation in terms of the overall extension and, in a few cases, additional structure is visible.

-The example discussed in this \namecref{sec:application} is focused on electron-neutrino DIS, but the shower parametrizations are applicable to other processes as well.
-The stochastic energy loss of high-energy muons typically proceeds via Bremsstrahlung, pair production or photonuclear interactions, all of which result in primaries that initiate particle showers.
+The examples discussed so far focuses on electron-neutrino DIS, but the shower parametrizations are applicable to other processes as well.
+High-energy muons typically lose energy stochastically via Bremsstrahlung, pair production or photonuclear interactions, all of which result in primaries that initiate particle showers.
 Decays of tau leptons or $W$ bosons can also produce such primaries.
+To illustrate, \cref{fig:pythia-tau} shows the $\dldx$ distribution for two \SI{100}{\tera \eV} tau-neutrino CCDIS interactions, where both the initial interaction and subsequent tau decay are simulated with PYTHIA8.
+The left (right) panel corresponds to a scenario where the outgoing $\tau^-$ travels \SI{1242}{\cm} (\SI{88}{\cm}) and then decays to two $\pi^0$ ($\pi^-$) and a $\pi^-$ ($\pi^+$), in addition to a $\nu_\tau$.
+The hadrons, or their immediate decay products in the case of $\pi^0$, are inputs for the model, from which $\dldx$ distributions are then sampled.
+In the left panel, both the initial DIS and tau decay are visible as two distinct peaks in the $\dldx$ distribution.
+Note that stochastic energy losses along the tau track are not simulated, but should be a relatively small contribution at energies below \SI{100}{\tera \eV}.
+The simulation of such stochastic processes for taus and muons can be performed using software such as PROPOSAL~\cite{Koehne:2013gpa}.

 More generally, for any high-energy simulation interested in the Cherenkov light yield of particle showers, physics processes can be tracked using MC up to a certain threshold.
 Beyond that, a switch to using the parametrizations detailed in \cref{sec:model} can yield a substantial speed-up in the simulation.
+The inverse problem of reconstruction can also benefit from a more accurate modeling of Cherenkov emission.
+In particular, elongation or fluctuations of the shower profile can improve directional reconstruction, if the reconstruction algorithm is flexible enough to fit a superposition of point-like showers~\cite{hallen2013measurement,IceCube:2024csv}.
+Such an approach may also result in more accurate energy reconstructions, by fitting the individual sub-shower energies.
+Further, machine learning models trained on simulation would benefit from increased simulation fidelity.
+Using modern tools, it may be possible to distinguish, on a statistical basis, showers which are more EM-dominated, as seen in \cref{fig:pythia-80}.